hongquandev/promptzy/DEPLOYMENT.md

 1. Check browser console for errors
 2. Verify Supabase connection settings
 3. Ensure Content Security Policy in `wrangler.toml` allows all required connections
+4. Verify that the `_routes.json` file is correctly configured for SPA routing

+### Routing Issues

+If you experience routing issues (e.g., 404 errors when navigating to routes directly):

+1. Verify that the `_routes.json` file is correctly configured
+2. Ensure that the `serve` property is correctly set to serve `index.html` for all routes
+3. Check that the file is in the `public` directory so it's included in the build output

 ### CORS Issues